SteveJustin1963/tec-SNARC-NN/README.md

 9. **Integer Arithmetic:**
    - All calculations are done using integer arithmetic, ensuring compatibility with MINT's 16-bit integer system.

-This refined version maintains the core Hebbian learning algorithm while introducing several improvements:
+we keep the core Hebbian learning algorithm while introducing several improvements:
-- It's more efficient in terms of memory usage and array operations.
+- easy on memory usage and array operations.
-- It includes a simple form of randomness for more realistic simulations.
+- use simple form of randomness for more realistic simulations.
-- The code is more modular with the introduction of helper functions.
+- code more modular with the introduction of helper functions.
-- It provides a clear output of the final weights for analysis.
+- clear output of the final weights for analysis.

 To use this program:
 1. Load it into your MINT environment.
 2. Run it, and it will automatically perform 100 iterations of Hebbian learning.
 3. After completion, it will display the final weights for all neuron connections.

-This version should provide a good balance between functionality, efficiency, and readability within the constraints of the MINT language.
-It also leaves room for further customization, such as adjusting the number of neurons or iterations, or modifying the learning rate.
+hooopppppfffuuully this code providea balance between functionality, efficiency, and readability within the constraints of the MINT language. and plently of room for further customization, like adjusting the number of neurons or iterations, or the learning rate.